 “Why is one an animal that we love and sleep with and kiss, but another animal is one that we’ve allowed to be tortured, and brutally slaughtered?”
 Silverstone continued, comparing turkeys to dogs.
 “We're very hopeful that more people will stop eating turkeys, adopt turkeys [instead], and make their Thanksgiving truly about gratitude.”

 Comedian Sarah Silverman doesn’t find anything funny about killing turkeys for Thanksgiving.

 “Everyone knows we got a big holiday coming up centered around eating one of these animals — the turkey.
-You know, 68 million turkeys will be killed for the holiday season alone,” she continued, before encouraging people to symbolically adopt a turkey this year.
+You know, 68 million turkeys will be killed for the holiday season alone,” she continued, before encouraging people to symbolically adopt a turkey for Thanksgiving.